XiangpengHao/congee/README.md

 ### Why this library?
 - Fast performance, faster than most hash tables.
-- Concurrent, super scalable, it support 150Mop/s on 32 cores.
+- Concurrent, super scalable, it reaches 150Mop/s on 32 cores.
 - Super low memory consumption.
 Hash tables often have exponential bucket size growth, which often lead to low load factors.
 ART is more space efficient.